 Celery salt can be rubbed together with other spices and herbs on meat and seafood.
 It goes along well with paprika, mustard, powder, ginger, and black pepper.
 When combined with melted butter, it perks up the flavor of the butter.

-Like mentioned earlier, celery salt adds flavor to drinks like Bloody Marys.
+As mentioned earlier, celery salt adds flavor to drinks like Bloody Marys.
 It’s also added to homemade tomato juices or any mixed vegetable juice.
 You can also sprinkle in on bottled or canned juices.
 To sum it all up, celery salt adds flavor to dishes and drinks.

 How To Buy The Best Celery?